smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 When set to `DEMOSTATE_RECORD` or `DEMOSTATE_PLAY`, this suppresses the "Now entering level" message and all in-game hints, and adds a "DEMO" overlay.

 {{< boilerplate/global-cref drawPageNumber >}}

+During gameplay (where double-buffering is used) {{< lookup/cref activePage >}} will usually hold the opposite value, preventing changes from becoming visible on the screen until the pages are flipped.

 {{< boilerplate/global-cref drawPageSegment >}}